robrich/aspire-accelerator-workshop/5-deploy-aca/README.md

 2. To the `AppHost` project, add the NuGet package `Aspire.Hosting.Azure.AppContainers`.

-3. At the top of `AppHost.cs` add this line:
+3. Towards the top of `AppHost.cs` after the `var builder = ...` line, add this line:

    ```csharp
    builder.AddAzureContainerAppEnvironment("aca");